 Why you should include hemp seeds in your diet

 Hemp seeds contain all 9 essential amino acids that you need to make a complete protein.
 So, if you’re looking for a vegan source of protein, hemp seeds are a perfect choice.

 Also, they are high in both soluble and insoluble fiber, which is very important for your digestive health.
-Furthermore, hemp seeds are high in antioxidants, including vitamins A, C, and E and are rich in menerals.
+Furthermore, these super healthy seeds are high in antioxidants, including vitamins A, C, and E and are rich in menerals.
 And they taste good too!
 Here’s how to use them:

 1. In your favorite salad